Quick Wiki

 Finally, he joined On a Friday when he was 14 to play harmonica.
 He sat on stage with a harmonica at the band’s first gig in 1987 at the Jericho Tavern in Oxford.
 He was the youngest member of the band, who was two school years below his brother.

-The band went into hiatus for around four years as the four older members went off to college in 1987 to pursue their university education.
+The band went on hiatus for around four years as the four older members went off to college in 1987 to pursue their university education.

 At the age of 19, Greenwood also went on to study music and psychology at Oxford Brookes University.
 However, he dropped out of the university when his bandmates signed a six-album recording agreement with EMI Records' subsidiary Parlophone in late 1991.
 They changed their band's name from On a Friday to Radiohead when they started their professional musical journey.
 Greenwood, who entered Radiohead by first playing the harmonica, also took on the keyboardist’s role and, finally, the band’s guitarist.